Dear Dharma Teachers, Dear Order Members, Dear Aspirants,

 - is committed to continue deepening his or her practice of the Fourteen Mindfulness Trainings,

 - is able to teach the basic practices to others,

-- participates (and will continue to participate) regularly and harmoniously in his or her local practice community and in the Order of Interbeing community, and,
+- participates (and will continue to participate) regularly and harmoniously in their local practice community and in the Order of Interbeing community, and,

 - has the intention and capacity to be an active Sangha builder.

-In order to be ordained at a retreat in 2015 it is requested that the aspirant and his mentors put together a packet containing the following:
+In order to be ordained in 2021, it is requested that the aspirant and their mentors put together a packet containing the following:

-- Completed Order of Interbeing Application for North American Applicants (aspirant receives from dharma teacher mentor)
+- Completed Order of Interbeing Application for North American Applicants.

 - letters of support from OI mentors and